Impro-Visor/Impro-Visor/README.txt

 Release notes for Impro-Visor 10.1

- Be aware that when launching a new version of Impro-Visor for the first time, an image of the master directory will be created in your home directory"
+ Be aware that when launching a new version of Impro-Visor for the first time, an image of the master directory will be created in your home directory:
      impro-visor-version-10.1-files
  Leadsheets, etc. are opened from that directory by default, not from the installation directory.
 Any files that are associated with previous versions